 Xolo Power is a basic battery health monitoring app which shows how much time is left for various tasks such as audio playback and 3G browsing etc. Tabs in the app give you quick access to battery saving features such as a night mode, low battery mode and sync frequency.
 One other tab tells you about the current CPU activity.

 Xolo Secure is an anti-theft and security app that lets you remotely track your phone, make it sound an alarm, wipe out all personal data, and take photos of anyone who tries to unlock it.
 If the phone's SIM card is changed, the app will send alerts to up to two preregistered numbers and your email address.
 The app itself can be locked down with a 6-digit PIN.
 Finally, while Google automatically backs up contacts, the app promises to also back up your SMS and call history databases.

 Performance and battery life

 Talking about the smoothness of the device in terms of usage and multitasking, it didn't impress us.
 It did lag a little, which we were not expecting from the quad-core processor.

 Games like Temple Run 2 and Subway Surfer played very well and the device didn't heat up during continuous gameplay.

-Q1000 Opus includes 4GB of inbuilt storage, out of which only 1.68GB is available to the user.
+The Q1000 Opus includes 4GB of inbuilt storage, out of which only 1.68GB is available to the user.
 It supports expandable storage up to 32GB via a micro-SD card.

 The phone supports dual (GSM+GSM) SIM cards.
 Call quality and headset speaker volume on the device were decent both indoors and outdoors.